 - Grate the butter using a box grater and toss it into the flour mixture a little at a time.
 Once all the butter is grated, use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear.

-- The amount of the heavy cream mixture to add depends on the humidity of the day.
+- In a small bowl, whisk together the heavy cream, egg, and Fiori di Sicilia.
+Slowly add the heavy cream mixture to the flour mixture and mix until the dough just holds together.
+Using a bowl scraper helps to keep your hands from warming the butter as the dough is mixed.The amount of the heavy cream mixture to add depends on the humidity of the day.
 Squeeze a small amount of dough between your fingers, and add more of the cream mixture or flour, 1 tablespoon at a time (2 tablespoons maximum), if it's too crumbly or too wet.
 Remember, do not over mix the dough - you want to keep that butter cold and separate from the flour.

-- Turn dough out onto a lightly floured surface and push together into a rough ball.
+- Turn dough out onto a lightly floured surface and push together into a rough square.
 Sprinkle some of the dried cranberries on the dough, then fold it in half to seal them in (reserve some cranberries to press into the dough later).
 Repeat a couple more times, so the cranberries are evenly distributed in the dough.

-- Once the dough is chilled, cut the disk into wedges using the bench scraper.
-If you prefer round scones, press out the disk to a height of about ¾ inches, use a 3-inch round cookie cutter to cut out rounds (gather, press, and cut the leftover dough again as needed, but hopefully not more than 2 times).
+- Once the dough is chilled, you have your choice of how to shape the scones:For wedge-shaped scones: Roll out the disk into an 8-inch circle, then use the bench scraper to cut the disk into 8 wedges.
+For round scones: Roll out the disk to a height of about ¾ inches.
+Use a 3-inch round cookie cutter to cut out rounds (gather, press, and cut the leftover dough again as needed, but hopefully not more than 2 times).For square scones: Roll out the dough into a 12- by 4-inch rectangle, then cut into twelve 2-inch squares.

-- Cool on pan for 2 minutes, then move to a cooling rack.
-Allow to cool for about 5 minutes.
+- Bake for about 18 to 23 minutes or until golden brown.
+Remove from the oven and cool the scones on the baking pan for 2 minutes, then move to a cooling rack.
+Allow to cool for 10 to 15 minutes.

 - Serve the scones warm or at room temperature and enjoy!

 - Storage Instructions: Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for about 3 to 5 days.
 Glazed or plain scones freeze well, up to 3 months.
-Thaw overnight in the refrigerator then warm to your liking before enjoying.
+Thaw overnight in the refrigerator then warm to your liking before serving.

 - Make-ahead instructions: For freshly baked scones anytime, freeze the cut, unbaked scones in a ziplock bag.
-Take out as many as you want to bake (there's no need to defrost them first), and bake at 400 °F for 20 to 25 minutes.
+Take out as many as you want to bake (there's no need to defrost them first), and bake at 375 °F for 20 to 25 minutes.

 Lyra says